30th & 31st May 2017, KPMG Amsterdam

 Disclosure for the Green, Inclusive & Open Economy – Blueprinting the Future

-The Reporting 3.0 Operations Team and Steering Board are excited to invite you to the 4th International Conference of the Reporting 3.0 Platform!
-After three exciting conferences held in Berlin, we are pleased to announce the 4th edition in Amsterdam, The Netherlands.
+The Reporting 3.0 Operations Team and Steering Board are happy to look back to a very successful and fruitful 2017 Reporting 3.0 Conference in Amsterdam with the launch of the Reporting and Data Blueprint Report.
 KPMG has kindly offered to hold the event at their iconic headquarters, offering top-notch conferencing space and technical capabilities.

 With recent events steering the world toward a more brown, exclusionary & closed economy, the need for international alignment and a roadmap for the future of reporting that spurs the emergence of a truly green, inclusive & open economy is now more timely and urgent than ever.
 While the majority of reporting movements have increased the focus on compliance towards regulatory and quasi-regulatory approaches (e.g. EU Directive, stock exchange and rating requirements), Reporting 3.0 builds on the foundation of existing initiatives to propose a more ambitious and transformative approach, “blueprinting” the necessary paths to actually achieve a green, open & inclusive economy.

-This 4th International Conference will showcase the shift of Reporting 3.0’s focus – from early exploration of what needs to be done in the future reporting and disclosure space, to the implementation of actual recommendations of the Reporting 3.0 Blueprints.
-The focal content of the Conference will be the four Reporting 3.0 Blueprints, each in a varying stage of development.
+This 4th International Conference showcased the shift of Reporting 3.0’s focus – from early exploration of what needs to be done in the future reporting and disclosure space, to the implementation of actual recommendations of the Reporting 3.0 Blueprints.
+The focal content of the Conference were the four Reporting 3.0 Blueprints, each in a varying stage of development.

-The Conference will spotlight pioneering research, case studies, alpha pilots, exposure drafts, and early partnerships from the Blueprints.
+The Conference spotlighted pioneering research, case studies, alpha pilots, exposure drafts, and early partnerships from the Blueprints.

 To download the Reporting and Data Blueprint Report please see below.

-The Conference will finish with forward-looking discussion addressing further dissemination, alliance-building, implementation and feedback mechanisms that will gear towards a second generation of Blueprint Reports in the future.
+The Conference finished with forward-looking discussion addressing further dissemination, alliance-building, implementation and feedback mechanisms that will gear towards a second generation of Blueprint Reports in the future.
 The final publication of Blueprint Report will trigger the start of Phase 2 of the Blueprints, focused on implementation of the recommendations.

 Day 1 – May 30, 2017